UFO conspiracy theories: In popular fiction

 Works of popular fiction have included premises and scenes in which a government intentionally prevents disclosure to its populace of the discovery of extraterrestrial intelligence.

 The 1960s saw conspiracy films like 2001: A Space Odyssey (as well as the novel),.
 The 1970s saw the UFO conspiracy discussed briefly in Jack Nicholson vehicle Easy Rider, and in-depth in the Steven Spielberg films Close Encounters of the Third Kind.
 The 1980s saw Spielberg return to the topic with E.T. the Extra-Terrestrial while Disney's Flight of the Navigator introduced UFO conspiracy theories to a childhood audience.
 The 1990s saw UFO conspiracy theories in films like Total Recall, Independence Day, and Men in Black.
 Television series and films including The X-Files, Dark Skies, and Stargate have also featured efforts by governments to conceal information about extraterrestrial beings.
-In March 2001, former astronaut and United States Senator John Glenn appeared on an episode of the TV series Frasier playing a fictional version of himself who confesses to a UFO coverup.
+In March 2001, former astronaut and United States Senator John Glenn appeared on an episode of the TV series Frasier playing a fictional version of himself who confesses to a UFO cover-up.

 The plot of the Sidney Sheldon novel The Doomsday Conspiracy involves a UFO conspiracy, as did the plot of the 2021 series American Horror Story: Double Feature.